-Figure 7.8 Adaptive Governance
+Figure 7.8 | Adaptive governance.

-Adaptive management identifies and responds to exposure and vulnerability to land and climate change impacts by identifying problems and objectives, making decisions in relation to response options and instruments advancing response options in the context of uncertainty.
+Adaptive management identifies and responds to exposure and vulnerability to land and climate change impacts by identifying problems and objectives, making decisions in relation to response options, and instruments advancing response options in the context of uncertainty.
 These decisions are continuously monitored, evaluated and adjusted to changing conditions.
 Similarly disaster risk management responds to hazards through preparation, prevention, response, analysis, and reconstruction in an iterative process.

-7.7.4.
-Participation
+7.6.4 Participation

-It is recognised that more benefits are derived when citizens actively participate in land and climate decision making, conservation, and policy formation (high confidence) (Jansujwicz et al. 2013) (Coenen and Coenen 2009; Hurlbert and Gupta 2015).
-Local leaders supported by strong laws, institutions, collaborative platforms, are able to draw on local knowledge, challenge external scientists, and find transparent and effective solutions for climate and land conflicts (Couvet and Prevot 2015; Johnson et al. 2017).
-Meaningful participation is more than providing technical/scientific information to citizens in order to accept decisions already made, but allows citizens to deliberate about climate change impacts to determine shared responsibilities creating genuine opportunity to construct, discuss, and promote alternatives (high confidence)(Lee et al. 2013; Armeni 2016; Pieraccini 2015)(Serrao-Neumann et al. 2015b; Armeni 2016).
-Participation is an emerging quality of collective-action and social-learning processes (see below) (Castella et al. 2014) when barriers for meaningful participation are surpassed (Clemens et al. 2015).
-The absence of systematic leadership, the lack of consensus on the place of direct citizen participation, and the limited scope and powers of participatory innovations limits the utility of participation (Fung 2015).
+It is recognised that more benefits are derived when citizens actively participate in land and climate decision-making, conservation, and policy formation (high confidence) (Jansujwicz et al. 2013; Coenen and Coenen 2009; Hurlbert and Gupta 2015).
+Local leaders supported by strong laws, institutions, and collaborative platforms, are able to draw on local knowledge, challenge external scientists, and find transparent and effective solutions for climate and land conflicts (Couvet and Prevot 2015; Johnson et al. 2017).
+Meaningful participation is more than providing technical/scientific information to citizens in order to accept decisions already made - rather, it allows citizens to deliberate about climate change impacts to determine shared responsibilities, creating genuine opportunity to construct, discuss and promote alternatives (high confidence) (Lee et al. 2013; Armeni 2016; Pieraccini 2015; Serrao-Neumann et al. 2015b; Armeni 2016).
+Participation is an emerging quality of collective action and social learning processes (Castella et al. 2014) when barriers for meaningful participation are surpassed (Clemens et al. 2015).
+The absence of systematic leadership, the lack of consensus on the place of direct citizen participation, and the limited scope and powers of participatory innovations, limits the utility of participation (Fung 2015).

-- Multiple methods of participation exist, including multi-stakeholder forums, participatory scenario analyses, public forums and citizen juries (Coenen and Coenen 2009).
-No one method is superior, but each method must be tailored for local context (high confidence) (Blue and Medlock 2014; Voß and - each method must be tailored for local context (high confidence)(Blue and Medlock 2014; Voß and Amelung 2016).
-Strategic innovation in developing policy initiatives requires a strategic adaptation - Amelung 2016).
-Strategic innovation in developing policy initiatives requires a strategic adaptation framework involving pluralistic and adaptive processes and use of boundary organisations (Head 2014). - 21 The framing of a land and climate issue can influence the manner of public engagement (Hurlbert and - Gupta 2015) and studies have found local frames of climate change are particularly important (Hornsey - et al. 2016; Spence et al. 2012), emphasising diversity of perceptions to adaptation and mitigation - options (Capstick et al. 2015) (although Singh and Swanson (2017) found little evidence framing - impacted the perceived importance of climate change). - Recognition and use of indigenous and local knowledge (ILK) is an important element of - participatory approaches of various kinds.
-ILK can be used in decision-making on climate change - 28 adaptation, Sustainable Land Management and food security at various scales and levels and is - 29 important for long-term sustainability (high confidence).
-Cross-Chapter Box 13 discusses definitional - 30 issues associated with ILK, evidence of its usefulness in responses to land-climate challenges, - 31 constraints on its use, and possibilities for its incorporation in decision-making.
+Multiple methods of participation exist, including multi-stakeholder forums, participatory scenario analyses, public forums and citizen juries (Coenen and Coenen 2009).
+No one method is superior, but each method must be tailored for local context (high confidence) (Blue and Medlock 2014; Voß and Amelung 2016).
+Strategic innovation in developing policy initiatives requires a strategic adaptation framework involving pluralistic and adaptive processes and use of boundary organisations (Head 2014).

+The framing of a land and climate issue can influence the manner of public engagement (Hurlbert and Gupta 2015) and studies have found that local frames of climate change are particularly important (Hornsey et al. 2016; Spence et al. 2012), emphasising diversity of perceptions to adaptation and mitigation options (Capstick et al. 2015) - although Singh and Swanson (2017) found little evidence that framing impacted on the perceived importance of climate change.

+Recognition and use of indigenous and local knowledge (ILK) is an important element of participatory approaches of various kinds.
+ILK can be used in decision-making on climate change adaptation, SLM and food security at various scales and levels, and is important for long-term sustainability (high confidence).
+Cross-Chapter Box 13 discusses definitional issues associated with ILK, evidence of its usefulness in responses to land-climate challenges, constraints on its use, and possibilities for its incorporation in decision-making.

-Cross-Chapter Box 13: Indigenous and Local Knowledge in the IPCC Special Reports
+Cross-Chapter Box 13 | Indigenous and local knowledge (ILK)

-John Morton (United Kingdom), Fatima Denton (Gambia), James Ford (United Kingdom), Joyce Kimutai (Kenya), Pamela McElwee (United States of America), Marta Rivera Ferre (Spain), Lindsay Stringer (United Kingdom)
+John Morton (United Kingdom), Fatima Denton (The Gambia), James Ford (United Kingdom), Joyce Kimutai (Kenya), Pamela McElwee (The United States of America), Marta Rivera Ferre (Spain), Lindsay Stringer (United Kingdom).